nickstr15/TUDa_BimanualImitationLearning/src/data/waypoints/files/README.md

 ```

 The `initial_configuration` key contains
-the initial configuration of the environment that is passed to
+the initial configuration of the environment
-`env.setup()` after `env.reset()` is called.
+(position of movable objects) after `env.reset()` is called.
 The structure is as follows:

 ```
 initial_configuration:
     seed: <seed>              # seed for the environment (default: 0)
-    bodies:                   # if empty, the bodies are not moved
+    positions:                # if empty, the objects are not moved
         - name: <name>        # name of the target body
           pos: [x, y, z]      # desired position
           quat: [w, x, y, z]  # desired orientation